naris-silpakit/datasci420-capstone/README.md

 # datasci420-capstone
-Shared repository for group work
+Repository for my work on the UW's Data Science 420 Capstone Assignments